sfigg/commercialization-public/test/wpt/select-tables.md

    <img src="images/wpa-select-table-1.jpg" alt="wpa-select-table-1" width="800">

-3. Select that tables to enable.
+3. Select tables to enable.
 E.g. Generic Events

    <img src="images/wpa-select-table-2.jpg" alt="wpa-select-table-2" height="600">

-4. Open the trace and the **Graph Explorer"" will load graphs for the selected tables.
+4. Open the trace and the **Graph Explorer** will load graphs for only the selected tables.
 In the following example, only "Generic Events" is loaded.

    <img src="images/wpa-select-table-3.jpg" alt="wpa-select-table-3" width="800">